bsodmike/Yubikey-GPG-SSH-FIDO2-MFA-ZeroTrust/README.md

 ## Generating a GPG Key

 Make sure you replace the placeholders below to generate the GPG key,

 ```
 ./gpg_gen_yubi.sh "Your Name" "your.email@gmail.com" "/mnt"
 ```

 This script will print the `passphrase` that's automatically generated.
-You will need to store this securely; if you loose this passphrase, you will not be able to use your key anymore.
+You will need to store this securely; if you loose this passphrase, you will not be able to use your key any more.

-Make sure you backup both the contents in `crypt1` and `pub1`, especially the revocation certificates.
+> [!IMPORTANT]
+> Make sure you backup **everything in `./output` as well as the automatically generated passphrase**.
+This passphrase is required to import your new GPG key into your local keyring.
+>
+> Ensure to backup your recovery pack in multiple places.
+Remember that whenever you rotate keys onto your Yubikey, it wipes them from your local keyring.
+You will constantly need to access your backup to restore your private key(s) for usage and/or moving them to other Yubikeys, and of course, disaster recovery.

 ## Uploading your key